Romulus Whitaker: Popular culture

 In February 2007, he was the subject of a critically acclaimed documentary produced by Icon Films and WNET (and broadcast as Supersize Crocs on PBS's Nature series) on oversized crocodiles, which was filmed in India, Ethiopia, and Australia.

 In January 2009, Whitaker was in another Nature documentary on real-life reptiles, such as Komodo dragons and dracos that inspired tales of dragons.

-In February 2011, BBC Natural World followed Whitaker during his ongoing research into the causes and prevention of snake bites in India.
+In February 2011, Icon Films and BBC Natural World followed Whitaker during his ongoing research into the causes and prevention of snake bites in India and produced the film One Million Snakebites.
+In 2013 he did an episode on leopards for same series.

 He has authored several scientific articles and popular books on reptiles, especially on snakes, including the comprehensive field guide, titled Snakes of India - The Field Guide in 2004.